 What is it about blowing bubbles?
 You can blow bubbles year round, indoors or outdoors too!
 Making bubbles is definitely on our list of simple science experiments for kids.
 Mix up your own inexpensive bubble solution, and blow out a gigantic bubble snake!
 How big can you get it?
 Take the fun outdoors this summer as you learn all about the science behind bubbles for kids.

-Make Bubble Snakes For Summer
+Bubble Snakes for Summer Science and Fun!

 Try bubble painting, make 3D bubble shapes and even have a go at bouncing bubbles!